AlexMcTeague/Network-Design-Tools/README.md

-# AutoCAD-Network-Design-Tools
+# Network-Design-Tools
-This is a collection of automation scripts in LISP, Python, and VBA for AutoCAD.
+This is a collection of automation scripts for AutoCAD and ArcGIS.
+Languages include Python, VBA, Lisp, and AHK.
 These scripts are being used to automate repetitive aspects of Fiber and Coax design.

 ## Code Environment Setup
 1. Install VSCode: https://code.visualstudio.com/Download